Canadian Anti-Spam Legislation

 SAIT considers the admission agreement as express consent from students and alumni.
 Express consent is valid until the individual unsubscribes from any or all communications.

-SAIT's relationship with you may be two-fold — ongoing carrying out of SAIT core business (education) or may be commercial in nature (selling merchandise, room rentals, etc.).
+SAIT's relationship with you may be two-fold — ongoing carrying out of SAIT core business (education) or commercial in nature (selling merchandise, room rentals, etc.).

 General CASL information and its requirements are available on the Government of Canada website.